 Pour the vinegar into a sauce pan/pot, add peppers, salt and garlic.
 Bring to a boil and reduce heat to a low boil until peppers are soft (about 10 minutes).

-Pour everything into your blender, including peppers and vinegar.
+Pour everything into your blender (I use a Blendtec like this one), including peppers and vinegar.

 Blend it (seeds and all) until liquefied.